williamsbdev/williamsbdev.github.io/_drafts/ember-cli-register-inject.md

 ---

 I am often concerned with the many design patterns that are considered best practices.
-As I have been developing [Ember.js] applications, I have found that certain server side patterns can be found on the front-end as well.
-As we were developing our application, it starts out like all apps do, small.
-As it grew we began to feel pain around the objects that managed our data persistence.
+As my team was developing our current set of applications, they start out like all apps do, small.
+As it grew we began to feel pain around the objects (or lack of objects) that managed our data persistence.

 What my team has found was that my data persistence layer wants to leak into the controller.
 A first attempt solution was to put the persistence logic into